 A popular tempo with bodybuilders is to lift weights slowly and under control, really trying to feel the target muscles doing the work.
 This is thought to create a better mind-muscle connection, allowing them to get better muscle activation in their target muscles.
 These tempos are often fairly intuitive, with the lift taking a couple seconds, maybe a pause at the top to feel the contraction, and then the lower taking another few seconds.
 We get a repetition that lasts, say, 5–10 seconds.

 Lifting weights slowly allows us to maintain good control of the weights, and means that our muscles are under tension for longer.
 But it also forces us to use lighter weights, canceling out the advantages (study).
 For example, a study by Keogh et al found that using a slower lifting tempo forced the participants to use weights that were around 35% lighter, resulting in muscle activation that was around 25% lower.
 Still, if we take the set to failure, we’ll have fatigued all of our muscle fibres, stimulating at least some growth in them (study).
 So we’re getting less mechanical tension over a longer period of time, not so dissimilar from just lifting in a higher rep range.

 Still, there are some real advantages to slowing down our reps.
 The reason why it’s so popular among bodybuilders is because it allows them to feel their target muscles doing the work, gives them greater control over their technique, and keeps their lifting fairly safe.
 Does this improve overall muscle growth?
 Maybe not.
 But for some people, it can teach them how to better target certain muscles.
 For other people, it keeps their lifting technique safe.

-Slowing the tempo down a little bit can be a good way to build muscle for people who are struggling with their technique, struggling to feel their target muscles working, have nagging injuries, or are older and aren’t feeling as robust as they used to.
+Lifting weights slowly can be a good way to build muscle for people who are struggling with their technique, struggling to feel their target muscles working, have nagging injuries, or are older and aren’t feeling as robust as they used to.

 The Pros and Cons of Lifting Fast